plone/documentation/working-with-content/managing-content/ploneformgen/restyle.rst

 That's more than enough ID and Class selectors to do pretty much anything in the way of visual formatting.

-So, how do we get the CSS into the form's page.
+How do we get the CSS into the form's page?
 You could add it to the site's css, but there's a much easier way.
 Using the ZMI, create an object of type File inside your form folder.
 Set its Content Type to "text/plain" and give it the ID "newstyle".

 Let's turn the label for the comments field green.
 Just fill in the big text field on your file with: